-Each opening in an exposed weatherdeck must have a coaming of at least 15.2 centimeters and a means for closing it weathertight.
+Each opening in an exposed weatherdeck must have a coaming of at least 15.2 cm (5.98 in) and a means for closing it weathertight.

 MSC/Circ.
-541 - Guidance notes on the integrity of flooding boundaries above the bulkhead deck of passenger ships should be followed for proper application of SOLAS Chapter II-1.
+541 - Guidance notes on the integrity of flooding boundaries above the bulkhead deck of passenger ships should be followed for proper application of SOLAS Chapter II-1, Regulation 8 (Damage Stability) and Regulation 20 (Watertight Integrity of Passenger Ships).